phile21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 islower - A C program having a function that checks for lowercase character.

 isalpha - A C program having a function that checks for alphabetic character

+Sign - A C program having a function that prints the sign of a number